MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/confluence-onpremises-connector.md

 - BFB160
 - MET150
 - MOE150
-description: "Set up the Confluence On-premises Microsoft Graph connector for Microsoft Search"
+description: "Set up the Confluence On-premises Microsoft Graph connector for Microsoft Search and Microsoft 365 Copilot"
 ---

 # Confluence on-premises Microsoft Graph connector (preview)

-The Confluence on-premises Microsoft Graph connector allows your organization to index Confluence server or data center content.
-After you configure the connector and index data from the Confluence site, end users can search for those contents in Microsoft Search.
+The Confluence On-premises Microsoft Graph connector allows your organization to index Confluence server or data center content.
+After you configure the connector and index data from the Confluence site, end users can search for those contents in Microsoft Search and Microsoft 365 Copilot.

 >[!NOTE]
->The Confluence on-premises connector is in preview.
+>The Confluence On-premises Microsoft Graph connector is in preview.
 If you wish to get early access to try it, sign up using [this form](https://forms.office.com/r/JniPmK5bzm).

-This article is for Microsoft 365 administrators or anyone who configures, runs, and monitors a Confluence on-premises connector.
+This article is for Microsoft 365 administrators or anyone who configures, runs, and monitors a Confluence On-premises Microsoft Graph connector.
 It supplements the general instructions provided in [**Set up Microsoft Graph connectors in the Microsoft 365 admin center**](configure-connector.md).

-Each step in the setup process is listed below along with either a note that indicates you should follow the general setup instructions OR other instructions that apply to only Confluence on-premises Microsoft Graph connector including information about [Troubleshooting](#troubleshooting) and [Limitations](#limitations).
+Each step in the setup process is listed below along with either a note that indicates you should follow the general setup instructions OR other instructions that apply to only Confluence On-premises Microsoft Graph connector including information about [Troubleshooting](#troubleshooting) and [Limitations](#limitations).

 ## Before you get started